freohr/rpg-table-roller/README.md

 - `:d` followed by a number or a dice-notation string: Change the dice formula used to rolled on the inline table.
 - `:cl`: Clamp the inlined results to the values present on the inline table.
 Same as the `--clamp` option on the command-line, it only has an effect when combined with a custom dice formula.
 - `:f` followed by the name of one of the format: Specifies the list format of the inlined list.
 Defaults to `list`, like the program option of the same name
 - `:c` followed by a number or a dice-notation string: Change the number of results rolled from 1 to many, to inline multiple results.
-Defaults to 1 inlined result, must be greater than or equal to 0 (but it will inline an empty string in this case)
+Defaults to 1 inlined result, must be greater than or equal to 0 (but it will inline an empty string in this case).
+Can also be used with inlined rolls to roll multiple times and insert the results.
 - `:j` followed by a string: Specifies how to join the many-rolled results in the replacement string when used with `:c`.
-Defaults to `,`, and has no effect when used with the default `:c` value.
+Defaults to `, `, and has no effect when used with the default `:c` value.
 - `:x`: Like the option `--ext`, will attempt to determine the table format from its file extension
+- `:s`: Like the option `--sort`, will sort the results before inserting them into the output string(s).
+Has no effect when rolling a single result.

-Those options can be combined (and the `:cl` option doesn't even do anything on its own) to further specify the behavior of the inline roller for this specific inlined result.
+Those options can be combined (a few of those options don't even do anything on their own) to further specify the behavior of the inline roller for this specific inlined result.
 For example, if you want one of your results to be `Roll twice on this table, rerolling duplicates`, you can have the last result (of your arbitrary 10 results for example) written as `[[this-table:e:dd9]] and [[this-table:e:dd9]]` to enable a 1-in-10 reroll on this table, selecting two exclusive results that are not the reroll.

 ## Contributing